According to Skift, a travel data and news portal, organic traffic drives the highest percentage of revenue for travel and hospitality brands at 46%.

 - Booking moments, a moment when they take action and reserve hotel rooms or other accommodation and book flights.

 - Experiencing moments take place as the trip comes near.
 They involve further research, anticipation and further planning.

-Where Do Many Travel Brands Go Wrong with the Above?
+Where Do Many Travel Brands Go Wrong?

 Look at the list of travel micro-moments again.
 I bet there’s one, particular micro-moment that caught your attention right away – the booking.
 That’s the step all travel brands aim for, after all.
 Unfortunately, by underestimating the remaining three moments, they miss out on opportunities to bring more travelers to a conversion.